 This subject builds on knowledge and skills acquired in the Applied Business suite of subjects.
 In this subject, using collaborative investigative, planning and management methods students will acquire, and apply, knowledge and key practical skills that prepare them for entry into the music industry.
 A significant reference will be made to import/export initiatives working in concert with the Music Industry Studies 5 (International Business) subject.
 The campus record label—Boxer Records—component of the subject will study the key elements of applied research and entrepreneurial thinking in relation to idea and business creation, and the contextual potential of the music video.
 It will also consider the current climate of the music industry, so that students can ally entrepreneurial thinking to their own music industry careers.
 Students will be actively encouraged to continue developing their business networks with a view to gaining potential internships for the upcoming semester.Contact hours are 1 hour lecture, 1 hour tutorial each week for 13 weeks.

 This subject builds on skills and knowledge acquired in the ‘Technology Applications’ stream of subjects.
 In this subject, students will develop, analyse, and conceptualise and create content-rich media that meets the needs of music industry clients.
 To reach the maximum potential audience, artists and music businesses need to have a wide range of content-rich media available for use as promotional tools.
 This subject aims to provide students with skills, knowledge and the technical ability to allow them to assess and analyse the multimedia needs of their clients.
 Students will generate different types of media suitable for different types of client groups.
-The types of media skills required include shooting and editing video, embedding content into media, creating animations, and considering appropriate file type conversion, and merging and synchronising different media such as audio/film/graphic material.Contact hours are 1 hour lecture, 1 hour tutorial each week for 13 weeks.
+The types of media skills required include shooting and editing video, embedding content into media, and considering appropriate file type conversion, and merging and synchronising different media such as audio/film/graphic material.Contact hours are 1 hour lecture, 1 hour tutorial each week for 13 weeks.

 This unit provides students with an understanding of entrepreneurship, innovation and new venture generation, and start-up.
 Students will learn how to leverage business management knowledge and use it successfully in entrepreneurial ventures.
 A key focus will be the development of enterprising and entrepreneurial attitudes, skills and behaviours, to ensure the effective establishment of ideas, management or work, regardless of organisational context.Contact hours are 1 hour lecture, 2 hour tutorial each week for 13 weeks.